MobasshirAjaz/MobasshirAjaz/README.md

 - 👋 Hi, I’m @MobasshirAjaz
-- 👀 I love coding
+- 👀 Felt in love with coding the day i learnt about coding.
-- 🌱 I’m currently learning C and C++
-- 📖 I am student of KIIT UNIVERSITY,Odisha India
+- 📖 Student at KIIT UNIVERSITY,Odisha India.
--
+- 🌱Currently focusing on DSA.